Ehsan70/Mininet_LINC_script/LINCoe_and_iControl.md

 ## Observing the traffic ##
 So now we have created the path from tap0 to tap1.
 Lets put some packet in tap0 and see if we can receive it on tap1.

- 1. Examine the path.
+ 1. Double check the path.
 See if all the flows are installed properly using :
  ```
  iof:flows(<Switch key>).
  ```